bclins/bclins.github.io/spring26/math121/notes.md

     </table>
     </center>

     This table has $\chi^2 = 15.6$.
 Is this strong evidence that AZT works better than a placebo?
+G

 ### Wed, Apr 22